ccabanero/template-express-graphql/README.md

-# GraphQL-snippets
+# template-Express-GraphQL

-Notes and snippets for setting up a GraphQL Server and using it with multiple client platforms.
+This repo provides notes and snippets for building a GraphQL server with the following:

-## Technology Stack

-This solution using the following technology stack:

-__Clients__

-* GraphiQL
-* React
-	* Apollo Client
-	* apollo-react
-* iOS native app
-	* apollos-ios
-* Android native app
-	* apollo-android

 __GraphQL Server__